 In 1996, when I started my career as network engineer, I built the IP network of one of the first private ISP of Switzerland.
 The core network was based on frame-relay.
 A couple of years later, we migrated it to ATM, and later to a multi-gigabit metro-Ethernet with business MPLS/VPN services, including data, voice and TV.
 The access part has evolved from dial-up access and leased-lines, to DSL and FTTH/FTTO circuits.
 The edge part, from a single upstream provider with static routing, to a BGP multi-homed network including many IXP with public and private peerings.

 During that time, I kept an important place for learning and self-study.
 I love learning, study and practice new technologies, and I also like to share this knowledge with other people.
 Working as a network engineer for over 20 years, I have constantly learned: on network technologies of course, but also on network design, best practices, troubleshooting methods, configurations and fault management, monitoring and scripting.
-And I am still learning.
-For example on network automation, software defined networking (SDN), Python scripting and network functions virtualization (NFV).
-And this is why I have a passion for this job; you always learn and you have to learn always!
+And I am still learning almost every day!
+For example, on network automation, software defined networking (SDN), Python scripting and network functions virtualization (NFV).
+This is why I have a passion for this job: you always learn something new!

 On the personal side, I am married to a wonderful wife, I have three beautiful children and my mother tongue is French.

 Since 2010, I live in a beautiful place called “The Magic Valley” or Vallemaggia, in the Italian part of Switzerland.
-So, I speak Italian with my colleagues and customers.
-English is only my third language, this may explain some spelling mistakes on this blog, my apologies in advance.
+So, I speak Italian, French and also English with my colleagues and customers.
+English is no my mother tongue, this may explain some spelling mistakes on this blog, my apologies in advance.

 I currently hold the following certifications: